 There is only one application deadline per year for the entire subsequent academic year (fall and spring semesters).
 It is possible and recommended that you apply for multiple mobility programs.

 Candidates apply online via the Mobility Online application platform run by the International Relations Office.
-The platform will open at the beginning of November 2017.
-The application deadline is on 10 January 2018:
+The platform is open at the beginning from November 2018.
+The application deadline is on 9 January 2019:

 |Student information sheet|

 |Motivation letter (1 A4 page) in German or English|